neithernut/dr.w.falls/doc/design/Gameplay.md

    when spawning a capsule or capsule element in the top row.
  * The downward movement of any capsule element is halted if it reaches the bottom of the field.
- * A capsule element or virus never changes colours.
+ * A capsule element or virus never changes colour.
  * A capsule element or virus is never duplicated, but only created, moved and eliminated.
  * Viruses never move (from one tile to another).
 Only capsules and capsule